gotech-analyst/SQL-SAMPLES/README.md

 # SQL-SAMPLES
-A collection of y sample sql files.
+A collection of my sample SQL files.